bnfour/md-mods/ScoreboardCharacters/etc/readme.md

 # et cetera
-This folder contains stuff that's somewhat related to development process, but is not included directly in the mod DLL.
+This folder contains stuff that's somewhat related to the development process, but is not included directly in the mod DLL.

 ## Randomizer for screenshots
-`randomizer-for-screenshots.patch` is a git patch that changes loading characters and elfins data from the API response to completely random values.
+[`randomizer-for-screenshots.patch`](./randomizer-for-screenshots.patch) is a git patch that changes loading characters and elfins data from the API response to completely random values.
 It's used to create screenshots for readme, as the real scoreboards mostly contain few same characters and elfins over and over.
 If you're not me, this is probably useless.

 After re-implementing this again after yet another rendering improvement, I thought it's a good idea to store it for future use.